 - Leptospirosis is usually self-limiting.
 Most cases recover fully within two to six weeks but some may take up to three months.

-- Liver and renal dysfunction are usually reversible, with resolution over 1-2 months.
+- Liver and renal dysfunction are usually reversible, with resolution over a period of 1-2 months.

 - Leptospirosis with jaundice is fatal in 5-15%.
-Death is often caused by gastrointestinal and pulmonary haemorrhage, renal failure and adult respiratory distress syndrome.
+Death is often caused by gastrointestinal and pulmonary haemorrhage, acute kidney injury and adult respiratory distress syndrome.

 - Mortality is increased in the elderly.